Pyaasa Sawan: Plot

 Chandrakant, a young and energetic man, is in search of a job.
-Prabhudas, a millionaire, mistakes him as his wealthy friend's son, so, he offers him a job and also keeps him in his house under the intention to make his daughter Shanti's marriage with him.
-By the time, he learns the truth, Chandrakant and Shanti love each other and they marry against their elders' wish.
+Prabhudas, a millionaire, mistakes him for his wealthy friend's son, so, he offers him a job and also keeps him in his house under the intention to make his daughter Shanti's marriage with him.
+By the time he learns the truth, Chandrakant and Shanti love each other and they marry against their elders' wish.
 After the marriage, the couple experiences much difficulty.
 Once Prabhudas insults Chandrakant and Shanti before everyone.
 Distressed, Chandrakant decides to take avenge by earning money, so, builds a huge empire by hard labour.
 But in that process, he neglects his wife Shanti and is unable to give much time to her.
-Shanti becomes depressed, she gives birth to a baby boy Ravi.
+Shanti becomes depressed, she gives birth to a baby boy Ravikant.
 After some time, Chandrakant awakes and understands the virtue of the wife.
 But till then it is too late, he learns that Shanti is terminally ill and will soon die.
 Chandrakant tries in to save her utilizing his entire wealth but he couldn't and she dies.
 Years roll by, Chandrakant raises his son Ravi with indulge, he loves and marries Manorama.
 After the marriage, Chandrakant assigns the business responsibilities to Ravi and leaves for a tour.
 Here Ravi becomes busy, repeats the same story with Manorama which leads to disputes and quarrels between the couple.
 Manorama leaves the house and the matter goes up to divorce.
 At that moment, Chandrakant arrives, makes Ravi understand the greatness of the wife by revealing his past.
 Immediately he rushes for Manorama, she also moves by the guidance of her parents.
 Finally, the movie ends on a happy note with the reunion of the couple.